Xi Chao: Reign of Emperor Jianwen

-Chi Chao held a significant amount of power in the court, acting as Huan Wen's eye to report him the situation in the government.
+Xi Chao held a significant amount of power in the court, acting as Huan Wen's eye to report him the situation in the government.
 Because of this, many in the court including Xie An feared him.
 Sima Yu, now Emperor Jianwen of Jin, lamented the Jin dynasty's fate.
-He once asked Chi Chao if that dynasty would be replaced by that of Huan Wen's, but he assured him that Huan Wen was only doing what was best for the state.
-As Chi Chao withdrew himself to see his father, the emperor sighed and told him to tell his father that his emperor had failed to protect the state.
+He once asked Xi Chao if that dynasty would be replaced by that of Huan Wen's, but he assured him that Huan Wen was only doing what was best for the state.
+As Xi Chao withdrew himself to see his father, the emperor sighed and told him to tell his father that his emperor had failed to protect the state.

 Meanwhile, the Jin ministers, Xie An and Wang Tanzhi, formed an alliance to prevent too much power from falling into Huan Wen's hands.
-They often visited Huan Wen and Chi Chao's home to discuss important matters.
-One time, as Chi Chao and Huan Wen made a list on who to purge from the court, Xie An and Wang Tanzhi came visiting.
-Huan Wen hid Chi Chao behind his bed curtains but when a gust of wind revealed him, Xie An simply joked, "You can say that he is your 'guest within the curtains (入幕之賓)'!"
+They often visited Huan Wen and Xi Chao's home to discuss important matters.
+One time, as Xi Chao and Huan Wen made a list on who to purge from the court, Xie An and Wang Tanzhi came visiting.
+Huan Wen hid Xi Chao behind his bed curtains but when a gust of wind revealed him, Xie An simply joked, "You can say that he is your 'guest within the curtains (入幕之賓)'!"